-AD and DP: These are complementary fields that represent two important ways of thinking about the depth of the data for this sample at this site.
-See the Technical Documentation for details on AD (DepthPerAlleleBySample) and DP (Coverage).
+These are complementary fields that represent two important ways of thinking about the depth of the data for this sample at this site.

 At this site, the called genotype is

-GT = 0/1, which is C/T. The confidence indicated by
+GT = 0/1, which corresponds to the alleles C/T. The confidence indicated by

-GQ = 25.92 isn't so good, largely because there were only a total of 4 reads at this site (
+GQ = 26 isn't very good, largely because there were only a total of 4 reads at this site (

 DP =4), 1 of which was REF (=had the reference base) and 3 of which were ALT (=had the alternate base) (indicated by